What's for Dinner? Minestrone, Pizza, and Some Non-Italian Meals, Too

 Monday: Golden Dal with Gingered Tomatoes

-A pop of sunny color and an easy-going vegan dinner, that's this red lentil stew.
-It's topped with a tasty mix of shallots and tomatoes, yogurt and frest mint.
-Serve with rice or naan bread.
+For an easy-going vegan dinner, try our red lentil stew.
+It gets bonus points for also providing your weekly dinner routine with a pop of sunny color.
+It's topped with a tasty mix of shallots and tomatoes, yogurt, and frest mint.
+Serve it with rice or naan bread.

 Pork tenderloin is cubed and cooked with a delicious syrupy sauce of orange marmalade, fresh lime juice, garlic, and ginger.
 Watercress, wilted in the same pan used to cook the rice, provides a fresh contrast to the rich meat.